Senta Höfer is passionate about planting and nurturing new ideas, programmes and institutions in manifold environments.

-Gaga is a student assistant at the Global Diplomacy Lab and an MA student of North American Studies at the Freie Universität Berlin, where he focuses on the politics and culture of North America.
+Gaga is a student assistant at the Global Diplomacy Lab and an MA student of North American Studies at the Freie Universität Berlin, where he focuses on the politics and sociology of North America.
 His main interests include urban politics, especially the role of the cities in the future of transnational relations, as well as the global struggle for social equality.
 Alongside his studies, Gaga enjoys reading, cooking and playing Dota 2.

 With her deep-rooted curiosity about everything from politics to psychology, Corinna has studied and worked in very different fields.
 Whether you talk with her about advances in renewable energy sources, possibilities for using artificial neural networks in medicine or how to make the United Nations a more effective global player, she will listen closely and surely give you her opinion on the matter.

 Her passion for communicating with people around the globe and from diverse backgrounds brought her to the GDL in September 2018.
 This step was only a stone’s throw away, as she previously worked in the same building, where she managed a workshop for Chinese diplomats for the Federal Foreign Office.

 Corinna holds a Master’s degree in Media and Political Communication from Freie Universität Berlin.
 In her studies she focused on the use of social media by political organisations.

 While she loves Berlin city life, in her free time Corinna often explores nature on foot or by bike.